BONTRAGER Circuit Long Sleeve Jersey

-XXL Battleship Blue In Stock
+XXL Battleship Blue PLEASE CONTACT FOR AVAILABILITY

 When you need protection from the sun on long road rides, look no further than the Circuit Long-Sleeve Jersey.
 This breathable top features UPF 30+ and moisture-wicking fabric for ample UV protection on sunny days and lightweight coverage on cooler mornings.
 Also great as a mid-layer when the temperature drops.

 - UPF 30+ protects your skin from the sun

 - Three open-back pockets, one front wrapper pocket and one zipped security pocket

 - Added drop-tail in back prevents overexposure when in the cycling position